Rick Gekoski: Early life and education

 Gekoski was raised in Alexandria, Virginia, where his father, Bernard, worked as an attorney for the Rural Electrification Authority, and his mother Edith was a social worker.
-He has a sister, Ruth Greenberg.
 The family moved to Huntington, Long Island in 1954.
 He graduated from Huntington High School in 1962, and received his B.A. summa cum laude from the University of Pennsylvania in 1966, where he served as the chairman of the newly formed Student Committee on Undergraduate Education.
 He was elected to Phi Beta Kappa in 1965.
 In 1966, he was awarded a Danforth Scholarship, a Woodrow Wilson Fellowship, and a Thouron Award.
 He subsequently received a B.Phil.
 (1968) and D.Phil.
 (1972) in English at Oxford University, where he attended Merton College, Oxford, and won a tennis blue.

 Academic career

-In 1971 Gekoski joined the English Department at Warwick University, where he was joint convener of the B.A. degree in philosophy and literature, was promoted to senior lecturer in 1980, and served for two terms as chair of the Faculty of Arts.
+In 1971 Gekoski joined the English Department at Warwick University, where he was joint convener of the B.A. degree in philosophy and literature.
+He was promoted to senior lecturer in 1980, and served for two terms as chair of the Faculty of Arts.
 He resigned from the department in 1984 to open a business as a rare book dealer.

 Rare books

 The Guardian put Gekoski's book-selling activities succinctly: “Gekoski likes to be around a better class of book than the rest of us, and by skill, luck and chutzpah has managed to.”
-He has founded two private presses, The Sixth Chamber Press and (with Tom Rosenthal) The Bridgewater Press, which issue limited editions by well-known writers.
+He has founded two private presses, the Sixth Chamber Press and (with Tom Rosenthal) the Bridgewater Press, which issue limited editions by well-known writers.
 He is widely regarded as one of the leading dealers in the world, and is a member of the Antiquarian Booksellers' Association (ABA) and International League of Antiquarian Booksellers (ILAB).

 Writer

-Gekoski has published a quartet of non-fiction books which trace his major enthusiasms: football, book dealing, reading, and art.
-Staying Up, Tolkien’s Gown, Outside of a Dog, which was short-listed for the PEN/Ackerley Prize, and Lost, Stolen or Shredded are written in an approachable personal voice, and combine high spirits with wry honesty and modest erudition.| Colm Tóibín has called their author “a supreme example of a natural and skilled story teller”, and Tatler described him as the Bill Bryson of the book world.
+Gekoski has published a number of memoir and non-fiction books: Staying Up (about football), Tolkien’s Gown and Guarded by Dragons (about book dealing), Outside of a Dog (about reading), which was short-listed for the PEN/Ackerley Prize, and Lost, Stolen or Shredded (about art).

+Irish writer Colm Tóibín has called their author “a supreme example of a natural and skilled story teller”, and Tatler described him as the Bill Bryson of the book world.

 In 2017 he published his first novel, Darke, which was shortlisted for the McKitterick Prize and the Authors' Club Best First Novel Award.
 It was followed in 2019 by A Long Island Story.
 In 2020 he published Darke Matter, which was followed in 2022 by After Darke, the final book of the James Darke trilogy.
 The London Times called him "a late-flowering genius of a novelist."

 He was a regular contributor to the Guardian on-line book section through his column "Finger on the Page" which covered topics from the world of books, including reading, writing, teaching and book-selling.